-That exhibit’s most prominent painting is probably Rembrandt’s Aristotle with a Bust of Homer, prominent in part because of its size – 56-1/2 x 53-3/4 inches – whereas Vermeer’s work, rather like Leonardo’s, is usually smaller, although at 45 x 35 Allegory is actually one of Vermeer’s larger paintings.
+That exhibit’s most prominent painting is probably Rembrandt’s Aristotle with a Bust of Homer, prominent in part because of its size – 56-1/2 x 53-3/4 inches – whereas Vermeer’s work, rather like Leonardo’s Mona Lisa, is smaller, although at 45 x 35 Allegory is actually one of Vermeer’s larger paintings.

-The largest also has a religious theme, Christ in the House of Martha and Mary (63 x 56 and painted in 1655 – not at the Met).
-Only thirty-four paintings of Vermeer are known to exist (several others may be by him but are disputed), whereas more than 600 Rembrandts have survived.
+Vermeer’s largest also has a religious theme, Christ in the House of Martha and Mary (63 x 56 and painted in 1655 – not in the Met’s collection).
+Only thirty-four paintings by Vermeer are known to exist (several others may be by him but are disputed), whereas more than 600 Rembrandts have survived.
 Even accounting for the fact that Rembrandt lived twenty years longer, Vermeer’s output was modest.